 When we think about accidents involving both cars and pedestrians, we are quick to make the assumption that the driver of the vehicle is probably at fault.
 While people often say “the pedestrian has the right of way,” that is not always the case.

-The following are several common situations where a pedestrian may be found at least partially at fault for an accident involving a vehicle:
+The following are several common situations where a pedestrian may share fault for a car accident:

 - Entering a road while under the influence of alcohol or drugs

-In most cases, chances are that the driver of the vehicle is also partially to blame, even when a pedestrian has some level of fault for causing the accident.
-For instance, a pedestrian may be jaywalking, while the motorist may be driving a few miles over the posted speed limit and unable to stop in time.
+In most cases, both drivers and pedestrians share some sort of fault.
+For instance, a pedestrian may be jaywalking, while the motorist may be driving a few miles over the posted speed limit.

-So what happens when both the pedestrian and the driver are at fault?
-California follows the legal doctrine of “comparative negligence,” which means an injured person shares some of the blame for causing or contributing to the underlying accident.
-While the injured person can still receive compensation from any other at-fault party, his or her own compensation will be reduced by a percentage that is equal to their share of the fault.
+When it comes to shared fault, California follows the legal doctrine of “comparative negligence."
+While the injured person can still recover compensation from negligent parties, his or her own compensation will be reduced by their share of the fault.